 In short, anything crunchy and dippable!
 However, if you need fun ideas, here are some of my favorites:

-- Veggies: Carrots, snap peas, spears of raw zucchini or squash, or florets or raw broccoli or cauliflower are always popular choices.
+- Veggies: Carrots, snap peas, spears of raw zucchini or squash are great options.
+Alternately, florets of raw broccoli or cauliflower are always popular choices.
 Additionally, jicama, thinly sliced radish or fennel are fun and unexpected ways to go.

 - Chips: Tortilla chips, toasted pita, or your favorite crunchy crackers are always fab accompaniments.

-- Use it as a sandwich spread: This healthy homemade hummus is great for slathering on sandwiches or wraps for a creamy, flavorful filler.
+- Use it as a sandwich spread: This homemade hummus is great for slathering on sandwiches or wraps in lieu of mayo.

 More Healthy Summer Appetizers: